bhartiy/learnsellacious/pages/04.store/02.store-setup/docs.md

 <br>c).
 Fill the information about the product in different sections available in the Product window.
 <br>   i) Select the product type.
  <br> ii) select product category.
-<br> iii) Enter the prodict name.
+<br> iii) Enter the product name.
-<br>  iv) Upload the images and atatchements
+<br>  iv) Upload the images and atatchements.
 ![](product.jpg)
  <br> iv) Fill the inventory details for your product.
 ![](Inventory_details.jpg)
-<br> vi) Enter the price for your shop.
+<br> vi) Enter the price of your product.
  ![](pricing1.jpg)
+<br> vii) Click on Save button to save the product details, the product is successfully added to your inventory.
-<br> vii) Add variants for your shop.
+<br> d).
+Add variants for this product.
 ![](variants.jpg)
-<br> d).
-Click on Save button to save the product details, the product is successfully added to your inventory.

 6. You can **manage inventory** by Shop-> Inventory manager
 ![](inventory_manager.jpg)